nazariimrochko/My_CV/README.md

 # My_CV
-Repository in which I created my CV.
+Repository in which I have been created my CV.